hashicorp/nomad/website/source/guides/upgrade/upgrade-specific.html.md

 behavior.
 This page is used to document those details separately from the standard upgrade flow.

+## Nomad 0.10.0

+### Deployments

+Nomad 0.10 enables rolling upgrade deployments for jobs by default.
+Nomad adds a default update stanza to jobs without one.
+This does not affect existing jobs with an update stanza.
+In pre-0.10.0 releases, jobs without an update stanza would be deployed with destructive updates by default.
+To regain this behavior, see [`update stanza`][update-stanza].

 ## Nomad 0.9.0

 ### Preemption